code101-63/LUA-SCRIPTS/README.md

 Company Taxation Script
-A server-side script designed to handle the taxation of companies with mega_companies.
-This script calculates and collects taxes, handles special cases like zero or negative balances, sends tax reports to Discord, and more.
+A server-side script designed to handle the taxation of companies to work with mega_companies.
+This script calculates and collects taxes, handles exceptional cases like zero or negative balances, sends tax reports to Discord, and more.

 Features